preempt/credssp/README.md

 A code demonstrating CVE-2018-0886

 This is a code used for exploition this vulnerability, and it should be used for educational purposes only.
+It relies on a fork of the rdpy project(https://github.com/citronneur/rdpy), allowing also credssp relay.
+The code can be found here:

 Written by Eyal Karni, Preempt ekarni@preempt.com